wzq016/PINE/README.md

 ## Implementation Efficiency
 Since I am not really good at writing efficient implementations, and efficiency is not the core topic of the paper, the current implementation is slow:

-(1) No batch inputs
+* No batch inputs

-(2) No vllm support
+* No vllm support

-(3) Slow Inference due to the for loop in the implementation
+* Slow Inference due to
+  * 'for' loop in the implementation
+  * No support to advanced operations such as FlashAttention, SdpaAttention.

-(4) [Minor] A bit high memory cost.
+* [Minor] A bit high memory cost.

 ## When should I use PINE?

 As the discussion in the paper, PINE is useful when

-(1) The base model is capable, since position bias is not always a bad phenomenon when the task is too hard for models.
+* The base model is capable, since position bias is not always a bad phenomenon when the task is too hard for models.

-(2) The task has a position bias (which is the meaning of this paper!)
+* The task has a position bias (which is the meaning of this paper!)

 ## Reproducing results in the paper